What You Should Know About Culver’s Custard

 Culver’s Sources Fresh Dairy from Family Farms For Its Custard

-Culver’s has been closely linked to its Wisconsin roots ever since it was established in Sauk City, Wisconsin.
-The Fast food franchise makes the most of having its headquarters in the dairy state by continuing To cooperate with the dairy farmers they have known for 30 years.
+The Culver’s fast-food franchise has maintained a close connection to its Wisconsin roots since its establishment in Sauk City, Wisconsin.
+The headquarters of this Midwestern institution are situated in the dairy state, and they actively collaborate with dairy farmers they have known for 30 years.

-They “insist on using only the finest farm fresh dairy” for their custard and cheese curds, another Wisconsin specialty, claims the Midwestern institution.
+The restaurant insists on utilizing only the finest farm-fresh dairy for their custard and cheese curds, both Wisconsin specialties.

 Culver’s Offers Custard, Which Means it’s 1.4 percent Egg

-Pasteurized eggs, together with milk, cream, and other ingredients, are used in Culver’s custard to meet the requirements for being referred to as custard.
-This standard isn’t established by Culver’s; rather, it influences the custard’s texture.
+Culver’s custard utilizes pasteurized eggs, combined with milk, cream, and other ingredients, to meet the criteria for being classified as custard.
+This standard is not set by Culver’s but significantly influences the texture of their custard.

 Culver’s Custard is Not Exactly a Healthy Option